spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 ``parameters`` contains all the parameters to pass onto the step.
 The order of the parameters does not matter.
 It is not necessary to specify all parameters either.
-If not defined, the default, as defined in the code or values from CRDS step parameter references, will be used.
+If not defined, the default, as defined in the code or values from CRDS parameter references, will be used.

 Formatting
 **********